-That’s why it’s used for traffic signs, pavement markings and for low-vision computer keyboards.
-I knew it was the lightest hue but never connected that with being so easy to see.
+That’s also why yellow used for traffic signs, pavement markings and for low-vision computer keyboards.
+I knew it was the lightest hue but never connected that with it being so easy to see.
 It’s also the color of the sun as well as many foods, and known to be mentally stimulating and cheerful.
-So while it might not be the most popular kitchen color (though I chose it for mine) it is a logical choice to draw attention to some aspect of the room.
-For a suburban style kitchen-great room [top], Virginia designer Barry Dixon used taxi yellow backsplash to brighten the business side of a huge space with abundant natural light.… Continue Reading
+So while it might not be the most popular kitchen color (though I chose it for mine) yellow kitchen features are a logical choice to draw attention to some aspect of the room.… Continue Reading

 This working kitchen gives the dining area a big hug.